LegacyNsfw/12587603_Patches/FirmwarePatcher/README.md

 # This whole thing was vibe-coded

-I don't trust it yet, and you shouldn't either.
+I trusted it enough to use it in my car, and it worked, but I'm still a little suspicious.

-But it's getting there, which is kind of amazing.
+But it worked, which is kind of amazing.

 # Firmware Patcher